Barbara Gordon: The New 52: Batgirl, Birds of Prey, and other appearances (2011–2016)

 In September 2011, following the company-wide relaunch, Barbara Gordon stars in a new Batgirl series—one of The New 52 titles featuring the company's most iconic characters.
 The conclusion of the limited series Flashpoint (2011) establishes a new continuity within the DC Universe, with all characters regressing to a younger age and earlier stage in their careers while remaining in a modern timeline.
 DC Senior VP of Sales, Bob Wayne, explained that with each of their titles reverting to issue #1, "our creative teams have the ability to take a more modern approach—not only with each character, but with how the characters interact with one another and the universe as a whole, and focus on the earlier part of the careers of each of our iconic characters."
-Barbara Gordon is biological daughter of James Gordon and Barbara Eileen Gordon in this continuity.
+Barbara Gordon is the biological daughter of James Gordon and Barbara Eileen Gordon in this continuity.
 Wayne also stated that "The Killing Joke still happened and she was Oracle.
 Now she will go through physical rehabilitation and become a more seasoned and nuanced character because she had these incredible and diverse experiences.
 Public reaction to the change has been mixed and has included criticism that DC has reduced the diversity of their character lineup, as well as "being disrespectful of the power the character had gained as a symbol to the disabled community in her role as Oracle."

-DC Comics co-publisher Dan DiDio explained the decision by stating that "[w]e didn't want to turn our back on the diversity issue, but she'll always be the most recognizable [Batgirl].
+DC Comics co-publisher Dan DiDio explained the decision by stating that, "[w]e didn't want to turn our back on the diversity issue, but she'll always be the most recognizable [Batgirl].
 We are working with concerns to diversify the line.
 We're always looking to re-position to be reflective of today's audience."
 Gail Simone, who will be writing the series, stated: "For many years, I got to write the character as Oracle, and there is to this day, no character who means more to me.
 This is classic Barbara as she was originally conceived, with a few big surprises.
 It's a bit of a shock, to be sure, but we're doing everything we can to be respectful to this character's amazing legacy, while presenting something thrilling that a generation of comics readers will be experiencing for the first time ...
 Barbara Gordon leaping, fighting, and swinging over Gotham.
 Now, when citizens of that city look up, they are going to see BATGIRL.
 And that is absolutely thrilling."